 India is one of the most religious and traditionally rich countries in the whole world.
 There are lots of celebrations and events for which beliefs, as well as superstitions, play a major role, and weddings are no exception.
 These wedding superstitions are said to greatly influence your marriage for good as well as for bad.
 And it's not just in India, you will find that every part of the world has wedding superstitions of its own.
 Some of them seem to be practical and others are...well you decide for yourself.
 Some of them also seem surprisingly familiar.
 Read on to know which superstitions are being practised in most Indian weddings and get to understand the traditions while maintaining a firm grip on reality.

 This supposedly sound advice is mostly for the bride.
 If you are thinking about designing your own bridal gown, think again.
 It is believed that this will bring misfortune to your marriage.
 It may not make much sense, but it’s a wedding superstition many believe.
 But here is the catch, at least you won’t have to stress yourself about what design to make for your gown.
 All you have to is go bridal shopping instead to trying to figure out the designs that work for you the most.
 Just focus on preparing yourself mentally and emotionally.

-Take a close look at your milk cauldrons.
+Keep a close check at your milk cauldrons.
 It is believed to be a bad omen if boiling milk spills anytime before, during or after the wedding.
 Practically, it isn’t good to just let milk spill irrespective of any upcoming wedding event or not!
 Indian weddings seem surprisingly bizarre when it comes to such superstitions.

 If the rain was not enough, here is another practice that thought to bring fertility and wealth for the bride and groom, showering them with rice.
 This wedding superstition is also practised by several other cultures across Asia.
 Since rice is an abundant grain in these countries, it has come to signify as an answer to hunger and the capacity to support a larger family.